 - 1/4 cup parmesan cheese

-- Turn heat down to low, then stir in butter and cheese.
+- Make it Cheesy: Turn heat down to low, then stir in butter and cheese.
 Stir, stir, stir until mixture is smooth.
 Note: You DO NOT drain the pasta!
 The starch from the pasta will thicken and help create the cheese sauce!

-- Stir in tuna and peas until heated through.
+- Stir in Goodies: Stir in tuna and peas until heated through.
 Taste and season with salt, if needed.
 Because different brands of canned tuna have varying levels of sodium, it's important to taste and add salt to the mac and cheese only if needed.

 For Topping (Optional Step)